A special kind of CEO: Mother Nature

 “We’re not running before we can walk.
 We plan to do a theory of change each year and constantly improve on that,” Vanstone says.

 - To join Willicroft’s campaign and make Mother Nature your CEO, contact Brad Vanstone.
-Image of shopfront: credit Katy Barnard
+Header image: Brad Vanstone pictured with his grandfather, a dairy farmer, at Willicroft Farm in Devon, south-west England; image of shopfront: credit Katy Barnard

 Read more in the Cities of Impact series, exploring how a city can not only nurture social entrepreneurship, but also contribute to a much more ambitious goal: transforming the whole economy.